 The project involved intertidal foreshore works, significant public plazas and arrival areas, tropical native plantings, bespoke furniture and artwork referencing the sites unique cultural and geological history, whilst all designed in accordance with the strict logistical and security requirements of the Port.

-David was involved in the design and management of this project while employed with Cardno S.P.L.A.T.
+David Warwick delivered this project when he was employed with Cardno S.P.L.A.T.